hannahidayat/usgs-earthquake-activity/README.md

 ![Density map](https://github.com/hannahidayat/usgs-earthquake-activity/blob/main/images/Screenshot%202026-06-26%20110201.png)
 *Static images of a single 24-hour cycle.
 Launch the interactive MyBinder to see updated data.*

 A scatter plot was designed to compare earthquake event intensity and tectonic boundaries through magnitude versus depth profiling.
+Many of the earthquakes are clustered around a level 2 magnitude, which are typically not felt by humans but are detected.
+As many earthquakes are <50km, seismic activity continues to be mostly located at the surface where friction and stress are located.

 ![Scatter plot](https://github.com/hannahidayat/usgs-earthquake-activity/blob/main/images/Screenshot%202026-06-26%20112354.png)